-Liquidity Change: 1 o business model: Threats Consequences Threats Preventative barriers Responsive controls Consequences Major disruption to, or sustained closure of, the forward funding market.
+Liquidity Change: 1 o business model: 🙌 📸 📰 Threats Consequences Threats Preventative barriers Responsive controls Consequences Major disruption to, or sustained closure of, the forward funding market.
 Alternative funding and partnership structures explored with potential clients including joint venture arrangements, to increase routes to market.
 Existing forward sold pipeline combined with debt facilities provides insulation from short-term market disruption.
 Unable to sell developments on a forward funded basis.
 Credit and counterparty risk.
 Counterparty risk appraised before entering into sale agreements with clients which are typically blue-chip institutions.
 Maintenance of overdraft and undrawn debt facilities.
 Inability to meet short-term commitments.
 Capital structure - over-gearing leads to financial distress.
 The Group's capital-light forward sales model helps to significantly reduce the Group's cash requirements, with financing provided by its clients rather than using its own balance sheet. £50 million RCF, of which only £28.8 million was drawn at 30 September 2023, with funding options considered in each development appraisal.
 Periodic review of non-core operational assets to determine whether divestment to release funds is appropriate.
 The Group does not acquire enough land to meet its growth plan.
 Maintaining adequate debt facilities and covenant compliance to support long-term growth plans.
 The Group's £50 million RCF runs to November 2025 and there is currently significant headroom against its covenants.
 Continued high interest rates reducing available funding for developments.
 Alternative funding and partnership structures explored with potential clients including joint venture arrangements, to increase routes to market.
-Production for them I Book and a street of the str Short-term liquidity issues due to high value of the Group's transactions.
+In · · Escalation factors Preventative barriers Short-term liquidity issues due to high value of the Group's transactions.
 Cash flow forecasting with site acquisitions typically structured on a subject-to-planning basis providing good visibility of future commitments.
-Escalation factors 'Black Swan' event causing a sharp economic deterioration and sustained closure of forward funding market.
-Preventative barriers Stress testing in liquidity forecasts to help ensure adequate contingencies are maintained.
+'Black Swan' event causing a sharp economic deterioration and sustained closure of forward funding market.
+Stress testing in liquidity forecasts to help ensure adequate contingencies are maintained.
+Risk that lack of liquid dity could inhibit the Group's growth st rategy or in more extreme circur nstances lead to severe financial distress and insolvency